 Best Low-Stimulation Night Lights for Toddlers Struggling to Sleep

 Some toddlers feel unsettled in complete darkness.
-Others become overstimulated by bright or cool-toned lights.
+Others seem more distracted by the light itself than reassured by it.

 Disclaimer: This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases at no extra cost to you.